sandscape/documentation/README.md

 Sandscape operates within the Jenkins Script Console.
 The Jenkins Script
 Console:

-* Is a web-based shell into the Jenkins runtime.
-It is a Groovy Shell.
+* Is a web-based Groovy shell into the Jenkins runtime.
 Groovy is a very powerful language which offers the ability to do practically anything Java can do including create sub-processes and execute arbitrary commands on the Jenkins master and slaves.
 It can even read files in which the Jenkins master has access to on the host (like `/etc/passwd`).
-* It offers no administrative controls stop a script once it is able to execute within the Script Console.
+* Offers no administrative controls stop a User once they are able to execute the Script Console from affecting all parts of the Jenkins infrastructure.
+  Granting a normal Jenkins user Script Console Access is essentially the same as giving them Administer rights within Jenkins.
-* Can configure any Jenkins setting and can do more than any human administrator could via the Jenkins Web UI.
-It can disable security, reconfigure security, even open a backdoor on the host operating system completely outside of Jenkins.
+* Can configure any Jenkins setting.
+It can disable security, reconfigure security, even open a backdoor on the host operating system completely outside of the Jenkins process.
 * Is so powerful because it was originally intended as a debugging interface for Jenkins developers.